am-i-groot/Brightness-Of-Led-On-a-Scale/README.md

 BOLT Wi-Fi module, Resistor, LED, Mobile adapter, controller device.
 Executed the JavaScript development codes on BOLT-IOT cloud.

-# Conclusion
-Thus, we have been able to build a full LED Intensity remote controller product which we shall use to control the brightness of the lighting in our homes without the need to move around.
-Get our product on your smartphone, and control your home lighting easily and effectively.
+# What this device will help you with?
+This device when deployed will help you with the following: -
+•	Energy Efficiency: Lowering the intensity when full brightness is not required helps save energy and extends the lifespan of the LEDs.
+•	Accessibility: For people with mobility issues or disabilities, remote control LED intensity provides easy access to adjust lighting without the need to move around physically.
+•	Mood and Ambiance: Remote control LED intensity lets you set the perfect ambiance for different occasions and moods.